maudnals/maudnals.github.io/README.md

 * Producing educational content for developers
 * Building developer tools and demos
 * Speaking to developer communities
-* Mingling with these communities to collect their ideas and channel their feedback to product teams.
+* Mingling with these communities to collect their ideas, design solutions, and channel these proposals to product teams
+* Collaborating closely with Product Managers, Engineering teams, Design teams, and Customer Success teams.

 ### Languages / Frameworks